opencv/opencv/doc/tutorials/introduction/android_binary_package/android_dev_intro.rst

    (e.g. ``"X:\\Apps\\android-ndk-r8"`` or ``"/opt/android-ndk-r8"``).

-   **On Windows** an environment variable can be set via :guilabel:`My Computer -> Properties -> Advanced -> Environment variables` or in Eclipse itself :guilabel:`Window -> Preferences -> C/C++ -> Build -> Env`.
-Restart Eclipse after setting the variables.
+   **On Windows** an environment variable can be set via :guilabel:`My Computer -> Properties -> Advanced -> Environment variables`.

-   .. note:: If you're using Eclipse 3 and lower, keep in mind, that it doesn't change variables on
-             restart as Eclipse 4 does.
-You may need to clean :file:`org.eclipse.cdt.core.prefs`, which is located in the following path inside Eclipse workspace:
-             ``\.metadata\.plugins\org.eclipse.core.runtime\.settings\``.

    On Windows 7 it's also possible to use `setx <http://ss64.com/nt/setx.html>`_ command in a console session.

    **On Linux** and **MacOS** an environment variable can be set via appending a ``"export VAR_NAME=VAR_VALUE"`` line to the :file:`"~/.bashrc"` file and logging off and then on.

+   .. note:: It's also possible to define the ``NDKROOT`` environment variable within Eclipse IDE,
+             but it should be done for every new workspace you create.
+If you prefer this option better than setting system environment variable, open Eclipse menu :guilabel:`Window -> Preferences -> C/C++ -> Build -> Environment`, press the :guilabel:`Add...` button and set variable name to ``NDKROOT`` and value to local Android NDK path.

+#.
+After that you need to **restart Eclipse** to apply the changes.

 #.
 Open Eclipse and load the Android app project to configure.